nasccped/DP-iterator-example/README.md

 _(page 66/358)_.

-The implementation is an interface-based contract that offers usefull ways to iterate over Objects that holds a collection of elements (`List`, `Set`, `Map`, `...`).
+The implementation is an interface-based contract that offers useful ways to iterate over Objects that holds a collection of elements (`List`, `Set`, `Map`, `...`).
 I chose a binary tree 'cause it provides three common ways to iterate over it's data: